 Different ways chemotherapy can be given

 Capecitabine is taken as a tablet (orally).

 You should swallow the tablets whole with water within half an hour of eating a meal.

-If you have primary breast cancer then your specialist will talk to you about what is best for you.
+If you have primary breast cancer, your treatment team will talk to you about what’s best for you.

 Common side effects